jkaplon/webhooks.kaplon.us/README.md

 Whenever I push an update to the [At Least You're Trying podcast feed repository](https://github.com/jkaplon/alytfeed), its webhook contacts this server running on my [Linode VPS](https://www.linode.com/?r=30991a143a3c99716fbc7fdcf81355338c4d2b64).
 This server then clones a new copy of my podcast feed and upates its canonical location on the web.
-The code makes the ~~hacky~~ ~~quick/dirty~~ convenient assumption that it's running with access to the same file-system as the web server hosting the canonical podcast feed location.
+The code makes the ~~hacky~~ ~~quick/dirty~~ convenient assumption that it's running with access to the same host-OS file-system as the web server hosting the canonical podcast feed location.

 Is all of this rather complex?...Yes.